 So you've begged, borrowed or rented your equipment up until now, but it's time to bite the bullet and buy some gear of your own.
 We know that choosing a new pair of boots, ski and poles, from the plethora of choice can be quite a complex and daunting task.
 Here's our guide to help you cross the Rubicon.

 Over the past 60 years or so, skiing equipment has moved on in leaps and bounds.
-In the 1930's, alpine skiing made the transition from an exotic, leisure pursuit for only the selected few to a worldwide participant sport.
-At that time, skis consisted of long wooden planks with 'bear trap' bindings.
-Today you’re more likely to see such skis as decorative antiques hanging on the walls of Savoyard restaurants and chalets to add a bit of rustic charm!
+In the 1930's, alpine skiing made the transition from exotic leisure pursuit for the select few, to a worldwide participant sport.
+At that time skis consisted of long wooden planks with 'bear trap' bindings.
+Today you’re more likely to see such skis as decorative antiques hanging on the walls of Savoyard restaurants and chalets to add a bit of rustic charm.

-Freestyle skis are designed to hit the park.
-Very playful and light, they usually offer a soft flex perfect to turn, spin and butter, with rockered tips and tails to avoid catching the edge.
-If you are after big jumps, a moderate to stiff flex would suit your needs better.
-They are also slightly shorter and wider than normal skis, and usually "twin-tipped", which means that the ski is symmetrical at nose and tail so that it can be ridden backwards as easily as forwards.
+The most obvious place to see freestyle skiing in action is in the park, but freestyle can be practised anywhere.
+These skis are designed to be very playful and light, offering a soft flex perfect to turn, spin and butter, with rocker tips and tails to avoid catching the edge.
+Slightly shorter and wider than normal skis, usually "twin-tipped", so that they can be ridden backwards as easily as forwards.

 If you can't make up your mind, hire your skis and find out which ones suit your style.
 You will also be able to check out the latest innovations in skiing gear.

 Do a quick google search on the Volkl Mantra and you quickly get the idea that it is one of the most respected freeride skis ever produced.

 You could be forgiven for thinking that the market for Merino wool base-layers is pretty much saturated.
 It’s been more than a decade since everyone started wearing wool again whilst outdoors and in recent years there have been a glut...